lowagner/sparrow-bullets/README.md

 trying to do it on something else.
 If you are on Linux, first download sparrow3d from https://github.com/theZiz/sparrow3d.

 Then compile sparrow3d.
-You may need to install extra libraries such as `libsdl-ttf2.0-dev`, `libsdl-mixer1.2-dev`, `libsdl-net1.2-dev`, `libsdl-gfx1.2-dev`, and what not.
+You will need to install extra libraries such as `libsdl-ttf2.0-dev`, `libsdl-mixer1.2-dev`, `libsdl-net1.2-dev`, `libsdl-gfx1.2-dev`, and `libsdl-image1.2-dev`.
 For sparrow-bullets, you'll also need to install `libbullet-dev` so grab that while you're at it.

 After compiling the sparrow3d library, head back to sparrow-bullets,